 “WollCon is about positive change through music – for all members of the community.
 We are delighted to partner in this project which not only takes music therapists to the heart of a community, but will provide creative opportunities for participants who may not otherwise access this kind of opportunity and the positive benefits it delivers”

-This 12-month program was recently launched and announced this week during World Music Therapy Week (10-15th April).
-Outcomes will be publicly available at the conclusion of the program.
+This 12-month program was launched and announced during World Music Therapy Week (10-15th April 2023).